 top of page

-My research is published in World Politics and Security Studies, and my book project is under contract with Cambridge University Press.
+My research has been published in World Politics and Security Studies, and my book titled "Public Preferences, Gender, and Foreign Support for Armed Movements" is forthcoming from Cambridge University Press.

 bottom of page